 More information about the 21st Century Asian Studies initiative and application requirements can be found here.

-CGS Curriculum Development Grant for UW faculty
+CGS Curriculum Development Grants for UW faculty

 Faculty from all disciplines and campuses of UW are encouraged to apply.
-The amount per award is $2,000.
+The amount per award is usually $2,000.
 Faculty may submit more than one application.

 - Your name, email address, and phone number